Kissaki/nginx-config/README.md

 while the first is a good reference if you are looking to do something specific.

-Now that [letsencrypt](http://letsencrypt.org/) is in open beta, a configuration file `acme-challenge` is also included to map the challenge url path to a common location (the challenge is temporary, and has nothing to do with the actual website).
+Now that [Let’s Encrypt](https://letsencrypt.org/) is in open beta, a configuration file `acme-challenge` is also included to map the challenge url path to a common location (the challenge is temporary, and has nothing to do with the actual website).